This blog has been updated on – February 07, 2022

-“Are Revit and BIM different software applications that do the same job?
-They are both used to produce 3D building models?“
+You may have asked yourself: “Are Revit and BIM different software applications that do the same job?
+Are they both used to produce 3D building models?“

-Revit is a software.
-It is used to make drawings and models for a construct project.
-Revit is used specifically for architectural drawings, MEP and structural engineering designs.
-Autodesk Revit was created to support BIM.
-Not to replace BIM or as an alternate solution to BIM.
+It is used to make drawings and models for construct projects, specifically for architectural drawings, MEP, and structural engineering designs.
+Autodesk Revit was created to support BIM, not to replace BIM or as an alternate solution to BIM.

-We have discussed the role of Revit in BIM.
-With Revit we can convert construction designs into intelligent models.
-The greatest advantage of Revit is that it computes the data and creates drawings and models with accuracy.
-Revit is highly recommended for complex project designing.
+With Revit, you can convert construction designs into intelligent models.
+The greatest advantage of this tool is that it computes data and creates drawings and models with exceptional detail.
+It is highly recommended for complex project designing.

 Revit MEP and BIM

-Revit is a software which focuses on the MEP (Mechanical, Electrical and Plumbing) areas of architecture.
 Most construction projects include MEP to some degree.
 The 3D Revit model allows the engineer, architect and contractor to clearly understand the MEP layout and design.
-MEP is an integral part of construction.
-The electrical wiring and plumbing are built into the walls.
-This is clearly depicted in a 3D Revit model.
+For example, the electrical wiring and plumbing that are built into the walls are clearly depicted in 3D Revit models.

-Revit creates data designed objects which can be viewed in a 2D drawing, or even as a 3D model for easy visualisation.
+Revit creates data-designed objects that can be viewed as a 2D drawing or as a 3D model for easy visualization.

 Maximum Value.
 Achieved.